10 Crystal Morphology and Symmetry

 blank

-Unit cells may have any of six fundamental shapes with different symmetries.
+Unit cells may have any of seven fundamental shapes with different symmetries.
 Cubic unit cells, which have the most symmetry possible, may stack together to produce an irregularly shaped crystal that displays no symmetry.
 But, they may also stack together to create crystals with six identical faces at 90o to each other (a cube).
 Minerals with shoe-box shaped unit cells, in contrast, cannot form cubic crystals.
 And, as we will see, unit cells with less symmetry (that are neither cubic nor shoe-box shaped) cannot combine to form crystals that are cubic or crystals that are shoe-box shaped.
 So, the symmetry of the unit cell limits possible crystal symmetry.

 Although the relationship between a cubic arrangement of atoms and a cube-shaped crystal may seem clear, things are not always so simple.
 Halite has a cubic unit cell, and euhedral halite crystals are generally cubes like the one shown in Figure 10.6.
 And, cuprite crystals (Figure 10.3) may be cubes, too, but they are also sometimes octahedra (Figure 10.6).
 Notice that octahedra are equivalent to cubes with their corners removed and replaced with crystal faces.
 Cubes and octahedra, and also dodecahedra and tetrahedra (Figure 10.6) are all closely related because they are made of cubic unit cells, and the atomic arrangement in each is the same in three perpendicular directions.